History of the Project

 - congenital malformations (medical condition present at birth)

 - disorders related to short gestation (less than 37 weeks of completed pregnancy) and low birth weight (less than five pounds, eight ounces)

 - Sudden Infant Death Syndrome (SIDS).

-In 2010, Oklahoma ranked 43rd in the U.S. with an IMR of 7.59, according to the National Center for Health Statistics.
+In 2013, Oklahoma ranked 39th in the U.S. with an IMR of 6.82, according to the National Center for Health Statistics.
 Oklahoma's IMR has remained above the national rate since 1992.
-While some improvements have been observed, the state's IMR of 7.59 deaths per 1,000 live births for 2010 is no better than the national average achieved in 1995.
+While some improvements have been observed, more needs to be accomplished to decrease infant mortality rates and reduce racial disparities.

 In response, the Oklahoma State Department of Health (OSDH) Commissioner’s Action Team on Reduction of Infant Mortality was convened May 2007 with the overarching goal of reducing infant mortality in Oklahoma.
 The team has expanded to include external partners in a collaborative initiative, "Preparing For A Lifetime, It's Everyone's Responsibility", to reduce infant mortality and other adverse birth outcomes as well as reduce racial disparities for such outcomes.

 As part of the strategic planning process, relevant data was gathered and analyzed revealing the need to target interventions that focus on both maternal health and infant health.
 Maternal health encompasses behaviors before and during pregnancy, maternal infections, prematurity, postpartum depression and tobacco use.
 Infant health efforts focus on infant safe sleep, breastfeeding and childhood injury.
 The purpose of this website is to offer education and provide resources regarding these issues.
 Find out what you can do to prepare Oklahoma's babies for a lifetime of promise.
 It’s everyone’s responsibility.

 Improving Infant Outcomes State Fiscal Year 2009 Strategic Plan